Last Updated: January 3, 2023

 A: Any potential side effect is always of significant concern in children.

 The Centers for Disease Control and Prevention has reported increasing reports of myocarditis and pericarditis after mRNA vaccination in the US.
-This side effect is extremely rare.
-Observed reports exceed expected cases after the second dose for individuals 12-39 years old.
-This includes 14.4 individuals per million for Pfizer and 19.7 individuals per million for Moderna.
+This side effect is extremely rare and cases are typically mild and recover quickly.
+The risk of heart problems is much higher after COVID-19 infection than after vaccination.

 If your child develops any of the following symptoms within a week of vaccination, seek medical care immediately: